ivangfr/springboot-rsocket-webflux-aop/README.md

 ## TODO

+- Add authentication and authorization using `Keycloak`;
-- Implement client reconnection to the server when the server goes down and then, goes up again.
+- Implement client reconnection to the server when the server restarts.

 ## References